topocount/st/README.md

-# st - suckless termianl
+# st - suckless terminal

 My build of st, with focus on productivity and keyboard-driven workflow.